trip-zip/somewm-docs/docs/tutorials/widgets.md

 ## Widget Basics

-Everything visible in SomeWM is made of widgets.
+Wibars, titlebars, notifications, and tooltips are all built from widgets.
 There are three main types:

 | Type | Purpose | Examples |
 |------|---------|----------|